Sticky Red Wine Glazed Wings

 Instructions

-• Combine marinade ingredients in a large bowl or in a ziplock bag, add the wings, shake and coat well with the mixture.
-Refrigerate for 1 hour or overnight.
+• Combine the marinade ingredients in a large bowl or in a ziplock bag.
+Add the wings, shake, and coat well with the mixture.
+Refrigerate for 1 hour.

 • Preheat oven to 350F.

-• Add 2 tablespoons of canola oil to a large baking pan, shake excess marinade off wings (don't discard) and place them in the baking pan, not overlapping.
+• Add two tablespoons of canola oil to a large baking sheet.
+Shake off any excess marinade from the wings (don't discard it) and place them on the sheet, not overlapping.
+Bake for 15 minutes.

-• While the wings are baking start on the red wine sticky glaze, it will take you 20-30 minutes to make it.
+• While the wings are baking, start on the red wine sticky glaze.
+It will take 20-30 minutes to make.

-• Add 1 cup of wine, sugar, molasses and tomato to a medium sauce pan and bring to a boil over medium heat, stirring to dissolve the sugar.
+• Add 1 cup of wine, sugar, molasses, and tomato to a medium saucepan, then bring to a boil over medium heat, stirring to dissolve the sugar.
 Boil on low heat until the glaze is thick and syrupy, about 15-20 minutes.
 Stir frequently.

 • Turn off the heat and let the glaze rest for 10 minutes.

-• Remove wings from oven, place on a serving plate and pour the red wine sticky glaze over them.
-Let it stand for 10 minutes.
+• Remove the wings from the oven, place them on a serving plate, and pour the red wine sticky glaze over them.
+Let them stand for 10 minutes.
 Garnish with fresh thyme and serve.

 Nutrition